 Energy Redress is open to supporting a wide range of different activities.
+It can provide capital or revenue funding and can provide up to 100% of the project cost.
+It can only fund projects lasting up to 2 years and the minimum grant request is £20,000.

-It can provide capital or revenue funding.
-In deciding what activity you will ask Energy Redress to fund, you should consider whether that activity can be funded in any other way and whether it is already being or has been delivered elsewhere (see "Further Information" document for information on other funds, services and resources).
+In deciding what you will ask Energy Redress to fund, you should consider whether that activity can be funded in any other way and whether it is already being delivered elsewhere (see Annex 1 below).
 You should also consider whether your project will represent value for money in terms of the positive outcomes delivered for the money spent.